Cubs eliminated, then fall to Pirates for 8th straight loss

 ”I can’t say enough positives about what Joe has done,” Lester said. ”No matter what happens, if he continues here, it’s gravy.
 If he doesn’t, he should be revered (in Chicago) for a long, long time.”

 The Cubs have four games remaining.
-They finish the three-game series with the Pirates on Thursday, and then play the NL Central-leading Cardinals – who hold a 1+-game lead over Milwaukee in the division standings – in a three-game series starting Friday night at St. Louis.
+They finish the three-game series with the Pirates on Thursday, and then play the NL Central-leading Cardinals – who hold a 1 1/2-game lead over Milwaukee in the division standings – in a three-game series starting Friday night at St. Louis.

 ”We’re not used to this,” Maddon said of playing games that only mean something to the opposition. ”It’s been a while and it’s a really non-fun way to end the season.”